25. Sam Harris: “Spirituality Is a Loaded Term.”

 And you can interrogate the hemispheres independently in these very artificial experiments.

-It'll say one thing when something else was presented to the right hemisphere.
+The language using left hemisphere, when asked, what did you just see, it'll say one thing when something else was presented to the right hemisphere.

 But then you ask it, okay, well, with your left hand, can you pick up the object that you may or may not have seen?
+Well, the left hand is controlled by the right hemisphere, right?

+So the left hand will reach out and pick up the object.
 Let's say it's a key that was just shown to the right hemisphere.

 Again, now we're talking to the left hemisphere.
+You know, it'll just lie.

 The left hemisphere, when it's left to its own devices, just makes up stories and seems to not suffer any internal

 sense of a need to be reality testing.
+It just bullshit.

-And so the left hemisphere, without missing a beat, would say something like, oh, because I I lost my keys last week.
+And so the left hemisphere, without missing a beat, would say something like, oh, because I lost my keys last week.

-And we know that's not why it picked up the key, because we know we just flashed an image of a key to the right hemisphere, you know, which the left hemisphere knows nothing about.
+And we know that's not why it picked up the key because we know we just flashed an image of a key to the right hemisphere, you know, which the left hemisphere knows nothing about.

 So it's fascinating work and it leads very directly to the conclusion that consciousness can be literally cut in half with a knife and partitioned within a brain.